Photo for Megan Tipler

 Courses

-EDU 595 - Special Topics in Educational Theory and Practice
+EDU 597 - Special Topics in Educational Studies

 Content varies from term to term.
 Topics announced prior to registration period.
-The student's transcript carries title descriptive of content.
+The student's transcript carries a title descriptive of content.
 May be repeated.
-Sections may be offered at an increased rate of fee assessment, refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Sections may be offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.